-A blank screen also indicates that you will not receive any error messages, which makes it difficult to determine the main cause of the problem.
+A blank screen in Windows 10 also indicates that you will not receive any error messages, which makes it difficult to determine the main cause of the problem.
 A screen that abruptly goes blank can be caused by a variety of factors, including a driver update, an installation procedure, a buggy system, and so on.

 When you get a black screen on your Windows 10 computer, you must troubleshoot and fix the problem.
 The following is a guide on the procedures to be followed if the screen goes dark during gameplay or any daily work-related stuff.